-As a star moves towards an observer, the intervals between consecutive light waves decrease, and the light is detected at a higher frequency (or longer wavelength).
-As it moves away the intervals increase and the light is detected at a lower frequency (or shorter wavelength).
+As a star moves towards an observer, the intervals between consecutive light waves decrease, and the light is detected at a higher frequency (or shorter wavelength).
+As it moves away the intervals increase and the light is detected at a lower frequency (or longer wavelength).
 The amount by which this changes depends on how quickly the star moves, which in turn depends on the mass of the planet.
 Picture: European Southern Observatory

 Could they support life?

 It is thought that life requires liquid water, so conditions have to be just right – not too hot, and not too cold.
 The distance from a star at which a planet could be the right temperature is known as the “Goldilocks Zone”, or more prosaically the habitable zone.
 This varies with the size of a star – for bigger and hotter stars it’s further away.
 The best known candidates for planets that lie in habitable zones orbit red dwarves, stars with a mass less than half that of the Sun.

 The planned European Extremely Large Telescope – a revolutionary telescope that will be the biggest in the world with a mirror 42 m in diameter – and the James Webb Space Telescope will look for Earth-like planets, with both NASA and the European Space Agency considering further missions.